lorenz-liu/lorenz-liu.github.io/src/data/about.md

 ------

-✨ At this moment, I am working with [**University Health Network (UHN)**](https://temertysimcentre.com/surgical-artificial-intelligence-research-academy-sara/) as a Machine Learning Engineer, focusing on leveraging reinforcement learning and large language models to optimally manage mass-casualty trauma.
+✨ At this moment, I am a **Machine Learning Researcher** at [**University Health Network (UHN)**](https://temertysimcentre.com/surgical-artificial-intelligence-research-academy-sara/) , focusing on leveraging reinforcement learning and large language models to optimally manage mass-casualty trauma.

 ------